DrVenkataRajeshKumar/S13/README.md

 ## For assignment B:
-500 dragon images were collected and using annotation tool annotated.
+500 dragon images were collected uploaded to Github along with Yolo-V3.
+Images were annotated using annotation tool.
 Dragon data was trained for 300 epochs.
-Game of thrones video were tested for detection for Dragons. videos were shared in youtube channel.
+Game of thrones videos were tested for detection for Dragons. videos were shared in youtube channel.

 https://youtu.be/0S0jHnvjpyg